 Basic effects and tools for your videos

-In terms of the basic editing effects and tools, both After Effects and Premiere Pro have almost everything you need to work on your video content.
+In terms of the basic editing effects and video editing tools, both After Effects and Premiere Pro have almost everything you need to edit videos and all their content.

 With After Effects, you can add motion graphics and text to your video footage in different layers and animate them.
 You will have more control over creating these animations.